alexschwing/NonlinearDLMTest/README.md

 # NonlinearDLMTest
 Codes for testing nonlinear DLM on toy synthetic data
 ## Run
-To run the code, first type
+To run the code, type
      qmake
-Then type
      make
-and run
      ./NonlinearTest

 Everything should be OK!